how to consign

 2. Pants/Skirts must be pinned to the angled top part of the hanger

 3. Clothing items MUST BE hung in the hanger through the neck and arms.
 No more than 2 items per hanger unless a multi-piece set.
 New items can remain on the original hanger.
+If you want to sell many shirts.
+Put them all on separate hangers and zip tie them together.

 4. Use large safety pins for heavier items.
 Do not fold pants over the hanger.